Hearing Support Department for Deaf Learners

 • Educational visits – some residential

-• After school study support sessions for individual learning and homework
+• After school study support sessions for individual learning, pre and post teaching and homework

 • Link activities with the Lambeth Primary School Hearing Impaired provision at Jubilee Primary School